WindyBanana/claudeocr/QUICK_REFERENCE.md

 4. ✅ Adjust `config.py` if needed
 5. ✅ Then run **Full Batch**

+### Writing Notes
+1. ✅ **Write as much detail as needed** - extra text will be consolidated into Beskrivelse
+2. ✅ Use multiple sentences or paragraphs if necessary
+3. ✅ The AI will organize verbose content intelligently
+4. ✅ No need to limit text to fit template columns

 ### During Production
 1. ✅ Monitor `review/` folder after each run
 2. ✅ Check `warnings.log` for patterns